Bachelor Environmental Engineering

 Structure of the bachelor’s programme

-The study programme at the TU Vienna consists of
+The study programme at TU Wien consists of

 - a bachelor’s programme “Environmental Engineering” ("Umweltingenieurwesen")

 - and master’s programme “Environmental Engineering” ("Umweltingenieurwesen ") based on it. (from winter semester 2021/22)

 The bachelor’s programme “Environmental Engineering” lasts 6 semesters.

 On successful completion of the programme, students receive the title Bachelor of Science (BSc).

 Besides the master’s programme, this degree gives graduates the opportunity to continue their studies abroad or to complete a master’s programme in a related field.